 The Short-Term Notes have a maturity date of July 29, 2005, and a conversion price of \$2.00 per share (compared to a conversion price of \$3.00 per share under the March Notes).
 The Long-Term Notes have a maturity date of July 29, 2007, and a conversion price of \$1.00 per share.
 Further, the exchange notes are convertible into Common Stock, at the option of the Company, if at any time after the issuance of the notes, the closing per share price of the Common Stock exceeds \$4.00 (as adjusted for stock splits, reverse splits, stock dividends, and recapitalizations) for 30 consecutive trading days, and further provided that there has been effective registration during such period.
 Holders of the Long-Term Notes also have the right to call for repayment of the Long-Term Notes prior to maturity at any time after the second anniversary of the completion of the exchange offer.
 A total of 563,151 warrants to purchase our common stock at an exercise price of \$3.00 per share-all of which were previously issued in connection with the purchase of the March Notes-have been amended to provide for an extended expiration date of March 1, 2006.
 As of March 31, 2005, we were in breach of a covenant in the Note Exchange Agreement requiring us to become current in our SEC filings, as well as file a registration statement with the SEC for the shares into which the notes are convertible, within 90 days of the issue date of the new notes.
 Late registration fee of \$0.9 million has been accrued as interest expense, and is included in accounts payable and accrued liabilities as of March 31, 2005.
-If written notice of default is delivered to us for breach of this covenant, then we will have a period of 30 days to cure the breach before it becomes an event of default under the notes, and if the breach is not cured during such time period, the holders of the notes
+If written notice of default is delivered to us for breach of this covenant, then we will have a period of 30 days to cure the breach before it becomes an event of default under the notes, and if the breach is not cured during such time period, the holders of the notes will become entitled to accelerate the remaining balance of their respective notes and declare them immediately due and payable.
+As of the date of the filing of this Form 10-Q, we

-Item 6 - Exhibits and Reports on Form 8-K.
+Item 6 - Exhibits